Cookies, Privacy & Security

 What Do We Do With The Data Gathered Via The Site

 We use it to respond to your enquiry.
 We don’t pass it on to anyone directly via the site.
-If you proceed with a booking your data is added to a Third-Party Customer Relationship Management and Booking System, Phorest Salon Software, that we use to manage our customer data.
+If you proceed with a booking your data is added to a Third-Party Customer Relationship Management and Booking System, Squire software, that we use to manage our customer data.
 This makes it more efficient for us to handle and manage your data, especially if you make repeat bookings, or if we need to contact you to amend a booking.

 Who is processing my data?